New patients can request an appointment online! Click here to get started.

 Acute or chronic neck pain and headaches may have a number of causes, including muscular strain, spinal disorders, or arthritis.
 Because the spine is so complex, any condition affecting its nerves, discs, bones, or joints may cause symptoms elsewhere in the body.

-Our board-certified pain management specialists at American Pain Consortium frequently diagnose the following causes of neck pain:
+Our board-certified pain management team at American Pain Consortium frequently diagnoses the following causes of neck pain:

 After using thorough diagnostic tests and procedures, our team implements individualized neck pain treatment that may include nerve blocks, medications, or pain-relieving injections.